From Joomla! Documentation

 One of the first tasks you may want to do is to modify one of the templates that comes with Joomla! so that it displays your site name and logo.

 Finally, you may want to install one or more of the thousands of extensions to Joomla!.
 Most Joomla! extensions are listed in the official Joomla!
 Extensions Directory (JED).
 Once you've found an extension to install, you'll have to follow the procedure for installing a Joomla!
 Extension.

 Please remember that all extensions are developed by independent developers.
 If you need help with a specific extension the best source will be that developer.

 The Joomla! forums are the among the busiest (and most friendly) support forums in the world, and they are a great place to get help and meet other Joomla! users.

-- Please make certain you search, first, before posting a question.
+- Please make certain you search the Forum post first before posting a question.
 Nine times out of ten someone else had the same issue that you had.
-As it turns out, we all travel a similar path.

 - Make sure you are posting in the right forum for your topic.

 - Be clear and specific in your request for help.
 Entries like “Help!
 It doesn’t work!” tend to get ignored.
 Try to explain everything that led up to your problem.
 Try to explain what your problem is.
 Be clear about what you want to happen.
 And, thank those who bother to help!

 - Use the Forum Post Assistant to help you provide more information and better explain your problem.

 - If your question/problem was solved, mark your thread as solved by editing the first post you made in that thread and changing the topic icon to the green check mark with a circle.
 You can also add [Solved] to your topic title.
 By doing this you allow other members who are doing searches to easily differentiate between solved and unsolved issues.
 This also saves the volunteers' time of having to open up solved topics.